askomics/flaskomics/docs/tutorial.md

 ## Advanced queries

-Advanced queries, including *UNION* and *MINUS* SPARQL queries are available.
+Advanced queries, including *UNION* and *MINUS* SPARQL queries are also available to further your queries.
 Please head [here](query.md#minus-and-union-nodes) for more information.

 # Conclusion

-In this tutorial we have seen how to use AskOmics Interactive Tool to Build a complex SPARQL query to interrogate 4 different datasets and answer a biological question.
+In this tutorial we have seen how to use the AskOmics Interactive Tool, building a complex SPARQL query to interrogate 4 different datasets and answer a biological question.